-If you search your ancestors in Fossalto, Molise, info about your Italian family are stored in the City Office archives or at the parishes.
+If you search your ancestors in Fossalto, in the province of Campobasso, Molise region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-In towns and villages of Molise and in Campobasso province registry offices were established in early 1800: it means that you could find information in Fossalto registrar as of that date.
+In towns and villages of Molise and in Campobasso province registry offices were established in 1809: it means that you could find your ancestors records in Fossalto town hall archives as of that date.

-Before to start your genealogy research in Fossalto, we suggest you to read our tips for your search.
-They are useful to search in Molise and in Fossalto too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Molise and of course in Fossalto too!

-It could be important to know if the last name you are investigating is a frequent surname in Fossalto.
-As more your surname is common in Fossalto, as more it could be difficult to find the right info about your ancestors in Fossalto archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Fossalto.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Fossalto archives, expecially if you have not exact dates.

 It could be useful for you to know that the most common surnames in Campobasso province are: